Trigger warning:

 The racist content reportedly on Pornhub

-The site has received a lot of backlash due to them reportedly hosting videos of victims of sex trafficking, child sex abuse victims, and victims of image-based abuse.
-Many survivors of these abuses have stepped forward and reportedly claimed that the video evidence of their exploitation and assaults could easily be found on Pornhub’s site.
+The site has received a lot of backlash due to its hosting videos of victims of sex trafficking, child sex abuse victims, and victims of image-based abuse.
+Many survivors of these abuses have stepped forward and reportedly asserted that they easily found video evidence of their exploitation and assaults on Pornhub’s site.

 But is that true?
 There’s no “racial” content on the site that could contain racist stereotypes that are “hateful” or even “abusive”?